CityU President advocates ‘soulware’ at Leadership and Management Summit

-Future strategies for advancing higher education were discussed at City University of Hong Kong (CityU) during the first-ever summit jointly presented by CityU and Times Higher Education (THE).
+Future strategies for advancing higher education are under discussion at City University of Hong Kong (CityU) during the first-ever summit jointly presented by CityU and Times Higher Education (THE).

-More than 200 top university leaders from over 30 countries and regions shared their insights at the “Leadership and Management Summit”, which took place from 17 to 19 July.
+More than 200 top university leaders from over 30 countries and regions are sharing their insights at the “Leadership and Management Summit”, which takes place from 17 to 19 July.

 In his opening remarks, Professor Way Kuo, CityU President, said one of the essential aspects of university leadership was “soulware”.